MjCodingCamp/MjSocialLogins/README.md

 ## License

-MjFbLogin is available under the MIT license.
+MjSocialLogins is available under the MIT license.
 See the LICENSE file for more info.

 ## Social Media